Cairns Premier Reef & Island Tours Frequently Asked Reef Questions & Answers

 • Southern Esplanade: this is located 1, Spence Str Cairns and is public open air car park which costs around $15 for the whole day (pay upfront at the machines) This car park could be a good option if you are in a campervan as being open air means there are no height restrictions

-• Undercover car park in the Shangri-La Hotel (next door to the Terminal) there is a public car park which is underground which costs $20 (If you leave the car park before 6pm) but this does fill up quickly, so if there are no spaces underneath you might end up having to park in the open-air car park anyway.
+• Undercover car park in the Shangri-La Hotel (next door to the Terminal) there is a public car park which is underground which costs around $20 (If you leave the car park before 6pm) but this does fill up quickly, so if there are no spaces underneath you might end up having to park in the open-air car park anyway.

 • Please ensure you use these prices as a rough gauge as they are subject to change at any time